Arun's Data Analytics (ADA) Lab @ UCSD

 About our Lab's Name

 Apart from being a convenient acronym, it is also a tribute to Ada Lovelace, widely regarded as the first computer programmer.
-This tribute is part of our lab's commitment to help foster a diverse and inclusive community in computing, as enshrined in the UCSD Principles of Community, for people from all backgrounds, including women, LGBTQ+ people, people of color, and people with disabilities.
+This tribute is part of our lab's commitment to help foster a diverse and inclusive community in computing, as enshrined in the UCSD Principles of Community, for people from all backgrounds regardless of race, ethnicity, sex, gender identity, sexual orientation, age, disability status, nationality, religion, or political persuasions.